mancj/MaterialSearchBar/README.md

 Material Design Search Bar for Android

 ----------
-This beautiful and easy to use library will help to add Lollipop Material Desing SearchView in your project.
+This beautiful and easy to use library will help to add Lollipop Material Design SearchView in your project.

 ![Material Design SearchBar Android](https://github.com/mancj/MaterialSearchBar/blob/master/art/preview.gif)